menu

 Ensure you're not adding any plugins or 3rd party components that ask for permissions from the user that aren't necessary.
 Otherwise, native APIs and hardware can be accessed.

-In addition, you can opt for Hive, a dart-specific package for preventing any tempering efforts and safely storing the data locally.
+In addition, you can opt for Hive, a dart-specific package that prevents tempering efforts and safely stores the data locally.

-There's a task switcher feature that captures and displays the last app state.
+A task switcher feature captures and displays the last app state.
 This snapshot can potentially expose sensitive information.
 However, by using the secure_application package, developers can prevent this from being viewed and thus protect sensitive data.

-The CI infrastructure is where the code is uploaded and integrated regularly.
-This infrastructure should be constantly monitored to identify any potential vulnerabilities.
-Also, the virtual machine must be updated to ensure the apps are running in a safe environment.
+The code is uploaded and integrated regularly into the CI infrastructure.
+This infrastructure should be constantly monitored to identify potential vulnerabilities.
+The virtual machine must also be updated to ensure the apps are running in a safe environment.

 Wrapping Up